cossacklabs/acra-engineering-demo/README.md

 ---

-# Protecting data in a Python CLI database application
+# Example 3.
+Protecting data in a Python CLI database application

+Simple python client application, client-side encryption with zones support, AcraServer, AcraConnector, PostgreSQL database.

 ## 1. Installation

+### Asymmetric encryption mode

 ```bash
 curl https://raw.githubusercontent.com/cossacklabs/acra-engineering-demo/master/run.sh | \
     bash -s -- python
 ```

-This command downloads a simple Python application that stores the data in a database, Acra Docker containers, PostgreSQL database, sets up the environment, and provides a list of links for you to try.
+This command downloads a simple Python application that stores the data in a database, Acra Docker containers, PostgreSQL database, sets up the environment, configures python application to encrypt data, and provides a list of links for you to try.

 ## 2. What's inside